 The text glorifies King Merneptah’s victories over the Libyans and their Sea People allies.
 It also describes a separate campaign in Canaan which was then part of Egypt’s imperial possessions.
-The final two lines mention a campaign in Canaan, where Merneptah says he defeated and destroyed Ashkalon, Gezer, Yanoam and Israel.
+The last two lines mention a campaign in Canaan, where Merneptah says he defeated and destroyed many ethnic groups including Israel.

-The stele is sometimes referred to as the “Israel Stela” because a majority of scholars translate a set of hieroglyphs on the stele as “Israel.”
-The stela represents the earliest text referencing Israel and the only reference from ancient Egypt.
+The Merneptah Stele is sometimes referred to as the “Israel Stela” because a majority of scholars translate a set of hieroglyphs on the stele as “Israel.”
+The stela represents the earliest surviving text referring to Israel, and it is the only reference from ancient Egypt.
 It is one of four known inscriptions that mention Israel and date to the time of ancient Israel and is thus of unique historical importance.

 The name Israel written in hieroglyphs as it appears on the stele (mirror view) in line 27

 Did you know?

 - A Stele like this one was called a Victory Stele by the Egyptians, a because it boasted military conquests.

 - Merneptah was the son of Ramesses II, and during his time he ruled the dominant superpower of the region.

 - This stele claims that Israel was destroyed.
 History has proven this claim a mistaken.

 - Imagine being the archaeologist who discovered this 3,000 years old document?